autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 - [Sentiment Analysis](https://en.wikipedia.org/wiki/Sentiment_analysis)
 - [Sentence Similarity](https://arxiv.org/abs/1910.03940)

-The general usage is similar to AutoGluon's `TabularPrediction` module.
+The general usage is similar to AutoGluon's `TabularPredictor`.
 We treat NLP datasets as tables where certain columns contain text fields and a special column contains the labels to predict.
 Here, the labels can be discrete categories (classification) or numerical values (regression).
 `TextPrediction` fits neural networks to your data via transfer learning from pretrained NLP models like: [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ALBERT](https://arxiv.org/pdf/1909.11942.pdf), and [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB).